abidhasansojib/Messenger_Revanced/README.md

 # Installation
 1. Install the latest version of [Build APK](https://github.com/MentalBlank/Messenger-Revanced/releases/latest).

-2. Use [Obtainium](https://github.com/ImranR98/Obtainium) to download and install build updates.
+<del>2.
+Use [Obtainium](https://github.com/ImranR98/Obtainium) to download and install build updates.</del>
+3. Use Magisk or Ksu Manager to get update or flash the module manually

 ## Patches
 - Disable the indicator while typing a message.